 Walk the Harborland

 After spending a bomb on your Kobe Beef, walking off the calories and the thought of the money is a good idea.
-Walking down the harborland is a nice change after the meal with fresh air to take in.
+Walking down the harbor land is a nice change after the meal with fresh air to take in.
 There are many shops located along here too.
 At the Mosaic, there is a shopping amusement complex that is located along the seaside that grants an amazing view across the port and ocean.
 It is especially beautiful at night with all the lights.

 Walk the longest suspension bridge – Maiko coast

 Another place to walk in Kobe is the world’s longest suspension bridge, the Akashi Kaikyo bridge.
 It stretches the length of 3911.1m and connects the Maiko district of Kobe to the Awaji Island.
-IF you prefer, you can instead enjoy a view of this bridge from across at the Marine Pa Kobe.
+If you prefer, you can instead enjoy a view of this bridge from across at the Marine Pa Kobe.
 This is where all the fashionable outlets are located.

 Night view at Mt.
 Rokko

 If you are still hanging around Kobe by nightfall, head out to Mt.
 Rokko for its famous “ten million dollar night view”.
-This mountain is accesible easily by buses, cable cars and ropeways.
+This mountain is accessible easily by buses, cable cars and ropeways.
 If you have more days here in Kobe, you can also check out the numerous hiking trails around Mt.
 Rokko.